K-LITE: Learning Transferable Visual Models with External Knowledge

-\paragraph{Knowledge Acquisition from External Sources.} We consider three knowledge sources $\Scal$ to enrich the language descriptions $\tv$.
+\textbf{Knowledge Acquisition from External Sources.} We consider three knowledge sources $\Scal$ to enrich the language descriptions $\tv$.
 They are constructed based on the two knowledge bases: WordNet~\citep{miller1998wordnet} and Wiktionary~\citep{meyer2012wiktionary}.
 To measure the breadth of a knowledge base, we define the {\it concept coverage} as the percentage of non-empty knowledge items retrieved for a given set of issued queries. $(i)$ WordNet~\citep{miller1998wordnet} is a lexical database which links words into semantic relations including synonyms, hyponyms, and meronyms.
 Both nouns and verbs are organized into hierarchies, defined by hypernym relationships.
 The synonyms in WordNet are grouped into {\it synsets}, expressing the same distinct concept.
 The synsets serve as a natural link between language and vision domains.
-For example, ImageNet is an image database organized according to the WordNet hierarchy, where each node is depicted by hundreds/thousands of images.
-Since synsets in WordNet usually include simple words or collocations like ``eat out'' and ``car pool'', rendering it difficult to retrieve any knowledge for rare concepts that usually appear with complex words, thus resulting in low concept coverage. $(ii)$ Wiktionary~\citep{meyer2012wiktionary} is a web-based content dictionary of terms (including words, phrases, proverbs, linguistic reconstructions).
-These entries may contain definitions, images for illustrations, pronunciations, usage examples, among other features.
-Wiktionary has a higher concept coverage than WordNet, and is frequently used in various NLP tasks.
-When multiple meanings/senses exist for a given query, we simply consider the first definition to ease the process, and leave more sophisticated design as future work.
-Next, we provide our knowledge retrieval process $\sv = g_{retrieve}(\qv)$ for each source $\mathcal{S}$, followed by an example result for the query ``\texttt{boxer}'':
+For example, ImageNet is an image database organized according to the WordNet hierarchy, where each node is depicted by hundreds/thousands of images. $(ii)$ Wiktionary~\citep{meyer2012wiktionary} is a web-based content dictionary of terms (including words, phrases, proverbs, linguistic reconstructions).
+These entries may contain definitions, illustrations, usage examples \etc. Next, we provide our knowledge retrieval process $\sv = g_{retrieve}(\qv)$ for each source $\mathcal{S}$, followed by an example result for the query ``\texttt{boxer}'':